veedata/memories/docs/pages/features.rst

     :align: center
     :alt: Bordered Image

 Make a border around an image.
 While support is limited over here, it is slated to increase over time, adding new options and developments to the same.

+Currently, you can add a normal border to the image and also a curved border.
+In both options, users can fine tune the width (normal) and radius (curved edges) of the borders.

 .. automodule:: memories.border
     :members: